 Add yourself to the mitcantalk-announce mailing list for reminders about general upcoming events related to MIT Can Talk!

-Your material can speak to any aspect of the theme (and does not have to be restricted to innovation).
+Your material can speak to any aspect of the theme.

-Except for winners of previous MIT Can Talk competitions, any current MIT student is eligible to enter.
-You must register for the competition by 12noon, Wed January 30, 2013.
-Registration begins January 1, 2013.
+Except for winners of previous MIT Can Talk competitions, any current MIT student is eligible.
+Register for the competition by 12noon, Mon January 27, 2014.
+Registration begins January 1, 2014.

 Prizes will be awarded to the top three speakers.
 There will also be an Audience Choice Award.
 The prizes are as follows: